marcoblume/pinnacle.API/README.md

 This DF has all the necessary IDs and information that you can then pass to the PlaceBet() function to place your wagers.

-Examples for Filter Settings on Soccer Data , use the same code as above and chang the Sport from Badminton to Soccer.
+Examples for Filter Settings on Soccer Data , use the same code as above and change the Sport from Badminton to Soccer.
 ------------
 ```r
 ## Some Filter Suggestions to clean the Data